-- Location check-in for Overnight Campers – at The Graduate Hotel, hotel camp staff will direct you to Pinnacle Squash Camp check-in center.
-Parents and Campers must check-in with Pinnacle Squash Camp Staff to get your hotel room assignment.
+- Location check-in for Overnight Campers – The Courtyard by Marriott hotel camp staff will direct you to the Pinnacle Squash Camp check-in center.
+Parents and Campers must check in with Pinnacle Squash Camp Staff to get the room assignments.

-- Campers will play squash from 4:30 pm – 6:15 pm to determined groupings for the week.
+- Overnight campers will play squash from 4:30 pm – 6:30 pm to determine groupings for the week.
 Please have your gear ready and be prepared to play.

 Required Camp Forms